pyaf/Image-classification-pytorch/logs.md

 * bengrahmscolor: bengramhms color images on orginal data only
 * bgcold: bengrahms color images on old data only
 * bgpreold: bengrahms color images, model pre-trained on old data
+* bgc20ksamp: 20k images sampled from org dataset accord to its distribution.
-* bgpreoldsamp: same as above, with sampled data, according to the dist of org data *
+* bgcoldsamp: same as above, with sampled data, according to the dist of org data *

 # Models on training: